ibexa/documentation-developer/docs/content_management/rich_text/extend_online_editor.md

 Online Editor is based on the CKEditor5.
 Refer to [CKEditor5 documentation](https://ckeditor.com/docs/ckeditor5/latest/index.html) to learn
 how you can extend the Online Editor with even more elements.
-For more information about extending the Back Office, see [Extend Back Office](back_office.md).
+For more information about extending the back office, see [Extend back office](back_office.md).

 ## Configure custom tags